Kenneth Matthew Rogers

 Flying Log Book 5.
 Opens in June 1984 with 10’816 hours and closes in October 1989 with the total accumulated flying time of 13’158.14 Hours.
 The last phase analysis was that he was still flying over 37 hours a monthand training other pilots at the same time.
 Amongst those who learned much from Ken were the young pilots like Richard France, Mike Dewar and Ian Ashby.

-The significance of the last entry in this Flying Log Book on the 3rd of October 1989 is that it marked the end of a ‘Record Flying Career’ and three months after his Sixty Seventh Birthday
+The significance of the last entry in this Flying Log Book on the 3rd of October 1989 is that it marked the end of a ‘Record Flying Career’ and three months after his Sixty Seventh Birthday.

 After leaving Agric Air he helped other people by doing what he could for them.
 He assisted a friend who had a contract to erect a steel picket fence around the perimeter boundary of the University of Zimbabwe, by supervising the labour and keeping an eye on steel stocks on site.
 He was always there to help someone.